Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 I've never met anyone who didn't love daylilies.
 But, then again, what's not to love?
-You can find them in a myriad of different colors, sizes and shapes, and they are incredibly low-maintenance flowers that are suitable for almost any type of landscape.
-Daylilies are drought resistant and adaptable to most soil and light conditions, providing beautiful blooms all the way from late spring into fall, which (in my book) make them the perfect perennials.
+You can find them in myriad colors, sizes, and shapes, and they are incredibly low-maintenance flowers that are suitable for almost any type of landscape.
+Daylilies are drought-resistant and adaptable to most soil and light conditions, providing beautiful blooms all the way from late spring into fall, which (in my book) make them the perfect perennials.

 Each of the trumpet-shaped blooms is short-lived, opening and fading in a day's time, only to be replaced by new blooms the next day.
 In a single summer, each daylily plant produces many flower stalks (scapes), which grow upwards from the center of the plant.
-Each one of those stalks can produce over a dozen flowers, since it carries a considerable number of buds which open on successive days.
+Each one of those stalks can produce over a dozen flowers since it carries a considerable number of buds that open on successive days.
 The result is a continuous display of beautiful blooms over a period of several weeks.
-Reblooming daylilies (Stella de Oro, Barbara Mitchell, and Dragon's Eye are some examples) repeat the cycle many times during the growing season.
+Reblooming daylilies (for example, Stella de Oro, Barbara Mitchell, and Dragon's Eye) repeat the cycle many times during the growing season.

-Generally, daylilies are relatively resistant to diseases and pests but grown in unfavorable conditions can be susceptible to several problems, which will be discussed below.
+Generally, daylilies are relatively resistant to diseases and pests.
+However, if grown in unfavorable conditions they can be susceptible to several problems, which will be discussed below.
 Learning when and how to plant your flowers properly, and which ones are the most reliable will certainly pay you handsomely, as you spend countless hours enjoying the fruits of your labor.

 Planting Bareroot Daylilies

 If you have ordered bareroot daylilies, this is the proper way to plant them: